 Will my child go on field trips?
 How much do they cost?
 How does transportation work?

 - Yes, we go on several field trips through the year.

 - Parents are responsible for transporting their child to the field trip location instead of school.
 They can also arrange to carpool.
-Parents can also stay at field trips, however unless they are the Assist Parent that day they will have to pay for themselves.
+Parents may stay for field trips, however, if there is a fee for participation they will have to pay for themselves, unless they are the Assist Parent that day.

 - Past field trips have included the fire station, Domino Farms, University of Michigan Natural History Museum, apple picking, County Farm Park, and more.